cosmos/ibc/spec/core/ics-002-client-semantics/README.md

   => Error
 ```

 `verifyNonMembership` is a generic proof verification method which verifies a proof of absence of a given `CommitmentPath` at the specified height.
-It MUST return an error is the verification is not successful.
+It MUST return an error if the verification is not successful.
 The caller is expected to construct the full `CommitmentPath` from a `CommitmentPrefix` and a standardized path (as defined in [ICS 24](../ics-024-host-requirements/README.md#path-space)).
 If the caller desires a particular delay period to be enforced,
 then it can pass in a non-zero `delayPeriodTime` or `delayPeriodBlocks`.
 If a delay period is not necessary, the caller must pass in 0 for `delayPeriodTime` and `delayPeriodBlocks`,
 and the client will not enforce any delay period for verification.